noraliu13/ECE302/README.md

 ---

-# Lecture 6: Basic IPC and Signals
+# Lecture 6: Basic IPC

 ## Introduction to IPC
 - IPC (Interprocess Communication) is necessary because processes are independent.